gotamist/other/README.md

 kNN) are trained on it.
 Then, I pick one of them, a simple decision tree model, and use it as a weak-learning base for ensemble methods like AdaBoost.
 I then compare with random forests as well.
-Feature importance is considered and it can be seen that by if chosen carefully, a small feature subset can be enough to get almost as good a performance as in the case of having the full feature set.
+Feature importance is considered and it can be seen that if chosen carefully, a small feature subset can be enough to get almost as good a performance as the performance from having the full feature set.

 ## Boston Housing